mitliagkas/mitliagkas.github.io/dl-theory-class.md

 - Required: Convergence proof of Theorem 3.2 (note that we studied the unconstrained case.
 In this case the projection operator PiX(x) is the identity operator)

 **January 17th**
-Results for strongly convex functions and accelerated methods
+The different rates of gradient descent: from Lipschitz to strongly convex

 Reading:

 Convergence proofs from Chapter 3 of [1] ('Convex Optimization...' by S.Bubeck under References)
-- Required: Convergence proof of Theorem 3.10
+- Required: Convergence proof of Theorem 3.12

-[Nesterov's Accelerated Gradient Descent for Smooth and Strongly Convex Optimization](https://blogs.princeton.edu/imabandit/2014/03/06/nesterovs-accelerated-gradient-descent-for-smooth-and-strongly-convex-optimization/), blog post by Sebastien Bubeck.

 **January 18th**
+Lower bounds and accelerated methods

+Reading: [1, Theorem 3.15], [6], [7, pages 71-81], [8], [9]

+**January 24th**
 Stochastic gradient descent

-**January 24th**
+**January 25th**
 Elements of statistical learning theory

 Resources
 ---------